core-wg/href/draft-ietf-core-href.md

 ## CoAP Option Numbers Registry

+[^tbd]

+[^tbd]: RFC-Editor: For each usage of the term "TBD", please remove
+      the prefix "TBD" from the indicated value and replace the residue with the value actually assigned by IANA; perform an analogous substitution for all other occurrences of the prefix "TBD" in the document.
+      Finally, please remove this note.

 In the "CoAP Option Numbers" registry in the "CoRE Parameters" registry group [IANA.core-parameters], IANA is requested to register the CoAP Option Numbers as described in {{tab-iana-options}} and defined in {{coap-options}}.